mkang315/CST-YOLO/README.md

 CST-YOLO is released under the GNU General Public License v3.0.
 Please see the [LICENSE](https://github.com/mkang315/CST-YOLO/blob/main/LICENSE) file for more information.

 ## Copyright Notice
-Many utility codes of our project reference the codes of [YOLOv7](https://github.com/WongKinYiu/yolov7) and [Swin Transformer](https://github.com/microsoft/Swin-Transformer) repositories.
+Many utility codes of our project base on the codes of [YOLOv7](https://github.com/WongKinYiu/yolov7) and [Swin Transformer](https://github.com/microsoft/Swin-Transformer) repositories.